LightBurnSoftware/Documentation/HotKeys.md

 [Return to main page](README.md)
 # Hot Keys and Gestures

 Most feature hot-keys can be found next to the action in the menus.

-I've tried to put everything in menus and toolbars to make it easier to use, but also to make the hotkeys for things visible.
+# General Usage Hot-Keys

 ## Mouse
 * **Selection:** Left click, or band-box